junesirius/junesirius.github.io/_posts/others/Homegrown_pet/Homegrown-Pet-whole-novel.md

 Though his shape is not perfect, people might notice him sooner or later.
 You'll have to be careful.
 He start speaking to me like as if he is a human instead of gurgling noise and refer himself as 'Hector'.

 He grow an affection towards sweets.
-He said something aabout like to eat sweets with his 'human mouth'.
+He said something about like to eat sweets with his 'human mouth'.
 Where he can taste the sweets and sugars.
 He also said it taste different than eating it with his 'other mouth'.
 You can't really understand what he meant but you think you'll start buying extra sweets everytime you stop by the groceries since he has been a very good boy.

 - 150≤Fp<250（阶段3）
 - Hp≥100（嗜糖）